HOME > ABOUT THE CANADA DISABILITY BENEFIT > PAYMENTS

 Your benefit amount may change due to inflation.
 The income threshold, working income exemption, and maximum amount will be adjusted each year to match the cost of living based on the Consumer Price Index.
 The Consumer Price index represents changes in prices experienced by Canadian consumers.

-Payments are scheduled to begin in July 2025 and will be made monthly.
+Payments will begin in July 2025 and will be made monthly.
 You will receive your CDB payments starting the month after your application is approved.
-To receive the CDB as soon as it becomes available, you must be approved by June 2025.
+To receive the CDB as soon as it becomes available, we recommend you apply as soon as the application form becomes available.

-The proposed payment period is from July to June.
 You will get monthly payments starting in July based on your income tax from the previous year.
-The first payment period will be from July 1st, 2024 to June 30th, 2025, and the amount you receive will be based on your 2024 income.
+The first payment period is July 1st, 2025, to June 30th, 2026, and the amount you receive will be based on your 2024 income.

-If your monthly payment is $20 or less, then you will receive a single combined payment for the entire period, instead of separate monthly payments.
+If your monthly payment is $20 or less, then you will receive a single combined payment for the entire period on the day on which the first monthly benefit would have been paid, instead of separate monthly payments.

 Can I get retroactive payments?

-In future years, yes; if eligible, you can receive up to 24 months of retroactive payments.
-It is important to note that retroactive payments can only go back as far as July 2025 when the CDB begins.
-This means that if you apply for the CDB in July of 2027, and meet all eligibility criteria for the preceding two years, then you could receive retroactive payments for the July 2025-June 2027 pay period.
+In future years, yes; if eligible, you can receive up to 24 months of retroactive payments, regardless of whether you are eligible for the CDB in the month you apply.
+It is important to note that you cannot receive retroactive payments for any months prior to June 2025.
+This means that if you apply for the CDB in July of 2027, and meet all eligibility criteria for the preceding two years, then you could receive retroactive payments for the July 2025 to June 2027 pay period.
 If you are not eligible for the CDB currently but were eligible for one or more months in the last 24 months (not counting before July 2025), you may still be able to receive retroactive payments.

-For more information on the proposed regulations see the full list in the Canada Gazette.
+For more information on the regulations see the Canada Gazette.